B.S./M.S. in Aerospace Engineering

 Academic Advising

-The schedule of academic advising ensures that students are well advised throughout the program.
-Upon admission to the M.S. program, the academic advisor for the student during their undergraduate degree will be assigned as a Temporary Advisor.
+The academic advising schedule ensures that students receive proper guidance throughout their program.
+Upon admission to the BS/M.S. non-thesis option, the academic advisor for the student during their BS degree will continue in that role.
+If the student’s undergraduate degree is not in Aerospace Engineering (AE), the Chair of the AE Graduate Committee will act as the student's Temporary Advisor.